tjordanwells/rh-paint-store/README.md

 2. The ability to show all colors from all vendors.

+3. The ability to filter vendors within a selector.

-3. Infinite scrolling in your display area.
+4. Infinite scrolling in your display area.
+(Planned)

-4. Search capability.
+5. Color Search capability.
+(Planned)